gabriel-x-duarte/http_base_client/README.md

 A minimalistic http client.
 ## Features

-This package simplifys http requests, making it really easy and simple.
+This package simplifies http requests, making it really easy and simple.

+NOTE: since the package 'universal_io' is returning an error when trying to invoke the method InternetAddress.lookup('address'), the getter checkInternetConnection will ALWAYS return true if the code was compiled to javascript.
+Otherwise it`s functionality remains unchanged

 ## Usage